ABOUT US

 Mr Magnus Magnuson

-Magnus Magnusson is a seasoned professional with 30 years of experience in project finance, business development, and ESG.
-He has a strong background in structuring financial solutions and developing large and medium-sized private and public infrastructure projects, particularly in green energy, including work in emerging markets.
-His career includes positions at Nordic finance institutions, the UN Capital Development Fund, and the Bill & Melinda Gates Foundation.
-He also has extensive experience with the Swedish Ministry for Foreign Affairs, engaging with the World Bank and regional development banks, and the Nordic Council of Ministers, where he advised Nordic and Baltic finance ministers and managed relations with the Nordic Investment Bank, Nordic Project Fund, and Nordic Development Fund.
-He recently served as Director of the UNESCO Central Asia Office and since July 2023 he is the CEO and founder of Capital4D.
+Magnus Magnusson is a project finance, business development, and ESG specialist with three decades of experience across public and private infrastructure, with a strong focus on green energy and emerging markets.
+His career spans Nordic finance institutions, the UN Capital Development Fund, and the Bill & Melinda Gates Foundation, alongside senior roles with the Swedish Ministry for Foreign Affairs and the Nordic Council of Ministers.
+He recently served as Director of the UNESCO Central Asia Office and is currently the CEO and founder of Capital4D.

 Ms Aissa Ndiaye